thineshsthinesh/Notes/Portswigger/OAuth.md

 - This time capture the **access code grant request** and drop it and generate a csrf PoC and the PoC to exploit server
 - When the **admin visit that page** the social account will get **added to the admin account**
 - We can **login** using the social account to get **admin access** and delete the carlos user

+### Leaking Authorization Codes & Access Tokens
+#### Core Problem

+- OAuth service fails to **validate redirect_uri** properly.
+- Attacker can supply a malicious redirect_uri to **capture codes or tokens** sent through the victim’s browser.

+#### How the Attack Works

+- Authorization responses (codes/tokens) are sent to the URL in **redirect_uri**.
+- If redirect_uri is weakly validated:

+    - Attacker tricks victim into initiating an OAuth flow.
+    - Code/token gets sent to an **attacker-controlled URL**.

+#### Authorization Code Flow Impact

+- Attacker steals **authorization code** before use.
+- Attacker sends stolen code to the **legitimate client /callback** endpoint.
+- Client application:

+    - Exchanges code → token
+    - Logs attacker in as the _victim_ (session is already valid)

+- No need for attacker to know:

+    - Client secret
+    - Resulting access token

+#### Impact

+- Full account takeover on any client app linked to this OAuth provider.
+- Attacker gains victim’s data and access to all connected services.

+#### Important Note

+- **state or nonce does NOT prevent this attack**

+    - Attacker can generate valid state/nonce values from their own browser.